Reading time: 4 minutes

 Where to Buy a Porcelain Gaiwan

-Gaiwans are so versatile and allow any tea drinker to develop a more intimate relationship with their favorite leaves.
-This is why Mansa Tea is offering a Gaiwan Teaware Set to help enhance your tea experience.
+Versatile porcelain gaiwans allow aspiring tea connoisseurs to develop a more intimate relationship with their favorite leaves.
+This is why Mansa Tea tested over 100 gaiwans to find the perfect Everyday Porcelain Gaiwan to enhance your tea experience.
+This practical gaiwan is durable and comfortable for your countless brewing sessions as you practice brewing and evaluate flavors of high-quality tea.
 Learn more about our gaiwan teaware and consider adding one to your teaware collection.